Thousands attend anti-racism, anti-police brutality march in downtown Montreal - Sylvan Lake News

 “He (Legault) publicly denies it, but he is very aware of it,” Nestor said.
 “He is an intelligent man, he knows very well that there is systemic racism that exists in Quebec.”

-Willy Tchuilen Njatcha said he protested Sunday because for 12 years, he is “not able to breathe.”
+Willy Tchuilen Ngatcha said he protested Sunday because for 12 years, he “not able to breathe.”

 “I could be the next George Floyd.
 I don’t want it to happen to me, it’s why I’m here right now,” he added.
 “I’m calling on politicians to act now and go deeply inside and investigate what’s happening to us.”